allemanfredi/thunder/README.md

 * Click the Load unpacked extension button and select the build folder for your extension to install it.

 ## TODO List:
-* Handle repo deleted -> funds must be returned to the repo ownerm (keep track of all funds put by an owner mapping(owner -> uint))
+* Handle repo deleted -> funds must be returned to the repo owner (keep track of all funds put by an owner mapping(owner -> uint))
 * SC (newPullRequest): _creatorName can do only one PR in order to don't be hacked (2 address for a username) -> PR bounty goes to a wrong address -> attacker can't create a fake PR
+* __Reputation__:
+    * an owner can only be evaluated by an address that made the PR
+    * the creator of the PR can evaluate the owner of that PR after:
+      - has been merged
+      - it has not been merged but X time has passed since the time of creation (X to be defined) (in case an owner copy paste the PR code without paying who made it)
+    * every time an owner accepts the PR (therefore pays) the reputation of both him and the person who made the PR must be improved
+    * an owner can receive a rating from 0 to 5 (understand how much it impacts on reputation)
+    * if the person who makes the PR evaluates the owner who has successfully merged, the reputation of the person who made the PR is decreased